asyncdesign/webui/README.md

 That's it.
 You are ready to start developing with WebUI.

-Be sure to look at the static **DEMO.html** page at the root of the download, which has many examples and demonstrates a good selection of components.
+Be sure to look at the static **DEMO** pages at the root of the download, containing many examples that demonstrate a good selection of components.

 ### **Creating page layouts with flexbox**